October 15, 2024

 • Great real-time data generation about community needs

-Using your strategy and planning and acting to stand out isn’t a one and done.
-The next section talks about maintaining your shine.
+Using your strategy to be visible isn’t one-and-done.
+The next section explores maintaining your shine.

 1. No one else can claim it.
 There is only one Feeding America.